Download PDF

 50m t CO₂e100m t CO₂e150m t CO₂e200m t CO₂e250m t CO₂e300m t CO₂e350m t CO₂e400m t CO₂e450m t CO₂e500m t CO₂e

 New South Wales is a state that is moderate in size relative to the national average and has a high urban density.
-Its major emissions source is electricity consumption with the majority of this coming from residential electricity consumption.
+Its major emissions source is electricity consumption, due to the state’s scale of population and commercial activity.
+The second largest source of emissions is gas consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.